TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.47.md

 ---

-Wherefore I say unto thee, Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, [the same] loveth little.
+Therefore I tell you, her sins, which are many, are forgiven, for she loved much.
+But to whom little is forgiven, the same loves little."